Dog Calming treats – and meat jerky dog treats as a healthy alternative

 The process of chewing also releases endorphins the natural rush.
 It makes your dog naturally happy.
-You will be happy because they are exercising their jaw and cleaning their teeth, but your dog will be happy in the moment, and when the endorphins retreat, they will have a natural tiredness from all that chewing.
-They got rewarded for chewing (endorphins) and nutrition, then rewarded by being more calm, the natural come down, without the drug by products.
+You will be happy because they are exercising their jaw and cleaning their teeth, but your dog will be happy at the moment, and when the endorphins retreat, they will have natural tiredness from all that chewing.
+They got rewarded for chewing (endorphins) and nutrition, then rewarded by being calmer, the natural come down, without the drug by-products.

-As per usual its back to basics and natural processes that makes dogs the most happy, and if you can give better nutrition while occupying and calming a dog - then surely that is the result that people want.
+As per usual its back to basics and natural processes that make dogs the happiest, and if you can give better nutrition while occupying and calming a dog – then surely that is the result that people want.

 1 One product uses a “dog appeasing pheromone” that is released into the “dog’s environment” to help promote feelings of calm and well-being.”